 Since September 30, 2011, the Company has commenced implementation of operational improvements at the mill operations of the Los Santos Project with the stated goal of increasing tungsten recovery rates to a minimum of 65%, considered to be industry standard.
+The improvements that have been implemented up to December 31, 2012 have resulted in the tungsten recovery rate improving to 64.8% for the month of December 2012 and 64.7% for the month of January 2013.
+Additional targeted improvements are being implemented in stages and the Company believes, based on preliminary test work, that further enhancements to the tungsten recovery rate will be realized.

-The improvements are being implemented in stages and the Company anticipates having all improvements installed and operational during the fourth quarter of its fiscal 2012 (period ending September 30, 2012).
-The Company has a target completion date of December 31, 2012 to improve tungsten recovery to industry standard.
-Under the previous owner, Heemskirk, the tungsten recovery rate at the Los Santos Project was estimated to be 52% for the 51 week period ended September 23, 2011 prior to Almonty's ownership of Daytal.
-The Company to date has achieved tungsten recovery rates of approximately 57% and anticipates reaching its announced milestone by the target date.
-The Company is optimizing its processing facility with the addition of new processing circuits and equipment.
-The Company budgeted US\$1,690 to complete the targeted improvements.
-As of the date hereof, the Company has spent approximately US\$481 and believes it will be able to meet the milestone within the budgeted amount by the milestone date.
+Under the previous owner, Heemskirk, the tungsten recovery rate at the Los Santos Project was estimated to be 52% for the 51 week period ended September 23, 2011, immediately prior to Almonty's ownership of Daytal.
+To date Almonty has increased the tungsten recovery rate by approximately 25% since acquiring the Los Santos Project.
+Almonty budgeted US\$1,690 to complete the targeted improvements.
+As of December 31, 2012, the Company spent approximately US\$1,135 on the program to increase the tungsten recovery rate to the targeted 65% level.